thisisparker/allthingsatkins/_pages/mobydick.md

 ![](/assets/uploads/capturing-a-sperm-whale.jpeg)

-## PROMPTS TO CONSIDER AND DISCUSS:
+## PROMPTS TO CONSIDER AND DISCUSS

 **Chapters 33-40** assume a dramatic structure and deepen our understanding of the Pequod’s crew and structure by revealing chorus characters (and song).
 What do we learn about the ship, her crew, and their opinions of Ahab’s mission?
 This string of chapters concludes with an “I, Ishmael…”.
 How do varying structures enhance the book by serving plot, theme, and symbolism?